jichu4n/serio/README.md

 ### Objects

-Serio provides a base class `SObject` and a set of decorators for defining serializable objects (i.e. C/C++ `struct`s).
+serio provides a base class `SObject` and a set of decorators for defining serializable objects (i.e. C/C++ `struct`s).

 To define a serializable object: